sabo/recipes/breads/Borodinsky.md

    550F for 10 minutes.
 Remove the steam tray, cover the loaf with aluminum foil, and reduce the oven temperature to 350F.
 Bake for 45-50 minutes.
-Pull out the Pullman pan, pull the loaf from the Pullman loaf pan, and return the loaf to the oven to get the sides and bottom a little more colorwater into your steam tray, and put the loaf in.
-   Bake with steam at 550F for 10 minutes.
-Remove the steam tray, cover the loaf with aluminum foil, and reduce the oven temperature to 350F.
-Bake for 45-50 minutes.
 Pull out the Pullman pan, pull the loaf from the Pullman loaf pan, and return the loaf to the oven to get the sides and bottom a little more color.
 Bake until the loaf makes a thump sound when you tap it on the bottom and the internal temperature measures at least 198F, 10-15m.
 Transfer to a rack and let cool completely before slicing.